 Covered Interest Arbitrage

-Under this, a trader uses interest rate differentials to invest in a currency.
-And, then, the trader hedges the risk with the help of a futures or a forward contract.
+Under covered interest arbitrage, a trader uses interest rate differentials to invest in a currency.
+And then, the trader hedges the risk with the help of a futures or a forward contract.

 Currency Arbitrage – Risk

-Because of the use of computer systems and algorithms, the price gaps or irregularities get quickly fill, resulting in fewer arbitrage opportunities.
-The key to currency arbitrage is the timing because the trader needs to buy and then sell the currency instantly.
+Because of the use of computer systems and algorithms, the price gaps or irregularities get quickly filled, resulting in fewer arbitrage opportunities.
+The key to currency arbitrage is timing because the trader needs to buy and then sell the currency instantly.
 Since the currency market is very liquid, there exist only a few opportunities for arbitrage.
-Moreover, these opportunities last just for a few seconds (or even split of second) as the prices rapidly converge.
+Moreover, these opportunities last just for a few seconds (or even a split of seconds) as the prices rapidly converge.

 The forex market is heavily computerized and automated to take benefit of such split-second irregularities.
 Despite this, there exist arbitrage opportunities due to the volatile nature of the markets and price quote errors.
 But, the price discrepancies now last only for a sub-second in comparison to several seconds or even minutes earlier.

-Also, it is because of these traders only that markets get more efficient.
-Once these traders identify or benefit from any irregularity, the computer systems quickly fill the gap, making it impossible for others to benefit from the same trade.1–4
+Also, it is because these traders only that markets get more efficient.
+Once these traders identify or benefit from any irregularity, the computer systems quickly fill the gap, making it impossible for others to benefit from the same trade.